-Do the tax incentives carry more weight when buying equipment or are you more concerned about whether there’s enough money to go around to cover expenses?
+Do the tax incentives carry more weight when buying equipment, or are you more concerned about whether there’s enough money to go around to cover expenses?

-Startups don’t usually have surplus cash so leasing is a better option.
-Other businesses want to build a credit history and score so they get a loan to buy equipment.
+Startups don’t usually have surplus cash, so leasing is a better option.
+Other businesses want to build a credit history and score, so they get a loan to buy equipment.

 You’re an expert when it comes to your business.
 You know its ins and outs and what makes it tick.
 Because you’re the decision-maker, sometimes leasing is better than buying and vice versa based on your business’s current growth phase.

-Sometimes you can pay cash for equipment and other times you may need to request a quote for a business loan.
 At Camino Financial, our motto “No Business Left Behind” is the impetus for everything we do.
 We’re a family-oriented lender and understand the complexities of running a business day in and day out.

 Should you decide to buy business equipment, we’re ready to help you choose the best financial solution for your business.